-Pursuant to Nasdaq Listing Rule 5635(a), stockholder approval is required prior to the issuance of common stock (or securities convertible into or exercisable for common stock) in connection with the acquisition of the stock or assets of another company if such securities are not issued in a public offering for cash and (i) have, or will have, voting power equal to or in excess of twenty percent (20%) of the voting power outstanding before the issuance of such common stock (or securities convertible into or exercisable for common stock); or (ii) the number of shares of common stock to be issued is, or will be, equal to or in excess of twenty percent (20%) of the number of shares of common stock outstanding before the issuance of common stock or securities.
+Pursuant to Nasdaq Listing Rule 5635(a), stockholder approval is required prior to the issuance of common stock (or securities convertible into or exercisable for common stock) in connection with the acquisition of the stock or assets of another company if such securities are not issued in a public offering for cash and (i) have, or will have, voting power equal to or in excess of twenty percent (20%) of the voting power outstanding before the issuance of such common stock (or securities convertible into or exercisable for common stock); or (ii) the number of shares of common stock to be issued is, or will be, equal to or in excess of twenty percent (20%) of the number of shares of common stock to be issued is, or will be, equal to or in excess of twenty percent (20%) of the number of shares of common stock or securities.
 If the conversion of the shares of Series A Preferred Stock or Series B Preferred Stock is completed, the total number of shares of our common stock sold under the Amended MIPA will (x) constitute more than twenty percent (20%) of the voting power outstanding prior to such issuance and (y) exceed twenty percent (20%) of the total number of shares of our common stock issued and outstanding prior to such issuance.
-Nasdaq may deem the issuance of the Series A Preferred Stock and the Series B Preferred Stock is required prior to the conversion of the Series A Preferred Stock and the Series B Preferred Stock.
+Nasdaq may deem the issuance of the Series A Preferred Stock and the Series B Preferred Stock and, such, stockholder approval pursuant to Nasdaq Listing Rule 5635(a) is required prior to the conversion of the Series A Preferred Stock.